Sejal-brilworks/Html-Css/info.md

-html:    hyperText - using hyperlink to move to the next page
+# HTML    hyperText - using hyperlink to move to the next page
          Markup Language - it use tages to define elenmnts

 # HTML Docs

-<!doctype html> //show that this code have version html5
+- `<!doctype html> //show that this code have version html5
 <html lang="en-US"> //show languages
   <head>
     <meta charset="utf-8" /> // data about data means meta data charset means encoding for webpage and here utf 8 means converts into machine code by 8 bit